-The School Leader, in counsel with parent, faculty, and at times appropriate professionals, will determine the course of action in these cases.
+The School Leader, in consultation with parents, faculty, and, at times, appropriate professionals, will determine the course of action in these cases.

-FMS reserves the right to terminate any students' enrollment at any time for any reason, not prohibited by law, if in FMS' sole judgment the student is not meeting the programs goals or standards or if we do not have adequate expertise or resources for the child's educational, medical, or other needs (subject to applicable regulatory requirements).
+FMS reserves the right to terminate any student's enrollment at any time for any reason not prohibited by law if, in FMS' sole judgment, the student is not meeting the program goals or standards or if we do not have adequate expertise or resources for the child's educational, medical, or other needs (subject to applicable regulatory requirements).
 FMS further reserves the right to decline enrollment/services to parents or guardians who, in FMS' sole judgment, are uncooperative, abusive to school staff, or, in FMS' opinion, will not be satisfied with FMS' best efforts.